miklevin/MikeLev.in/_posts/2024-09-10-nixos-language.md

 from.
 The Nix system configuration language is shaping up to be one of those for me, and this is coming to grips with my Pythonic gripes.

+### Here's Gemini's summary:

+In the face of relentless technological change, those who struggle to keep up often feel overwhelmed and discouraged.
+However, a path to empowerment and longevity exists through mastering timeless tools like Linux, Python, Vim, and Git.
+These foundational technologies, coupled with the innovative power of Nix and NixOS, offer stability, flexibility, and a deep understanding of core principles that transcend fleeting trends.

+Imagine capturing your entire system configuration – every package, setting, and dependency – in a single, human-readable text file.
+This is the magic of Nix and NixOS, turning complex system management into something akin to crafting a living document that evolves and grows alongside your needs and expertise.
+Mastering these tools allows you to craft a personalized computing environment that remains consistent, reliable, and reproducible across time and machines.

+Though the learning curve may seem steep, the investment is worth it.
+This is about more than just acquiring a specific skill set; it's about embracing a philosophy of control, adaptability, and long-term thinking.
+Don't be deterred by the pace of change - embrace the challenge, find solace and the rewards of muscle memory in timeless tools, and unlock the hidden superpower within you.

 ---

 **Me:** Explain to me philosophically the NixOS declarative system building language.
 It doesn't make sense to me, but the appeal of what it's promising is overwhelming.
 I need to learn how to think about it.